 Sec.
 115.001.
 DEFINITIONS.
-Defines "children with special needs," "commission," "executive commissioner," and "task force."
+Defines "children with special needs," "commission," "executive commissioner," "health and human services agency," and "task force."

 Sec.
 115.002.
 TASK FORCE FOR CHILDREN WITH SPECIAL NEEDS.
 Requires the governor, or the governor's designee, to oversee the Interagency Task Force for Children with Special Needs (task force) created and administered by the Health and Human Services Commission (HHSC) to improve the coordination, quality, and efficiency of services for children with special needs.